The Duchess and the Dirtwater Fox: Production

-The film was shot in and around the historic community of Central City, Colorado as well as in Westcliffe and various locations in Fremont County.
-Matte paintings were used to re-create the historic look of San Francisco and Salt Lake City.
-Purportedly, the scene of the location where the stagecoach crashed off the stage road onto the cliff below was along Shelf Road (which connects Canon City to Cripple Creek, and follows Fourmile Creek) as it wanders through Helena Canyon.
+On June 20, 1975, it was announced that Melvin Frank had been hired by Twentieth Century-Fox Film Corporation to produce and direct The Duchess and the Dirtwater Fox.
+The studio considered the film to be one of its major productions for 1975.

+Principal photography took place in Colorado from August 18 to October 16, 1975.
+The film was shot in and around Central City, Cañon City, Denver, and Westcliffe, Colorado.

 Reception

+Critical response

 Richard Eder of The New York Times wrote that "the gags make for monotony.
 Here the action—there is lots of it—has been polluted for the sake of gags that are rarely even funny in themselves."
 The Chicago Tribunes Gene Siskel gave the film two stars out of four and noted it was indebted to the comedy of Mel Brooks and Blazing Saddles in particular, but only had one really funny scene (in which Segal and Hawn converse in a mixture of different languages).
 Arthur D. Murphy of Variety wrote, "While the 104-minute film is more than simply an acceptable effort, it lacks the punch, dash and excitement which makes a film comedy really great."
 Charles Champlin of the Los Angeles Times called it "a vigorous little diversion, fast, efficient and peppered if not replete with inventive jokes ...
 Mostly the movie has Segal and Hawn, who are both shrewd and attractive light comedians."
 Caroline Lewis of The Monthly Film Bulletin wrote that "except when they are scoring points off the more obvious clichés, the visual and verbal puns seem rather unsure of their targets, and the film fails to sustain the pace set by a few hilarious scenes."

-The film has a 33% rating on Rotten Tomatoes based on 6 reviews.